The State of New Jersey Now Mandates the Use of a Qualified Income Trust (QIT) for Excess Income to Qualify for Medicaid Long-Term Care

 Medicaid eligibility for home-based and assisted living MLTSS using a QIT will be approved after the following conditions are satisfied:

-- The QIT is drafted, signed and funded and approved by the CWA to ensure compliance with federal regulations.
+- The QIT document is drafted, signed, and then approved by the CWA to ensure its terms comply with federal regulations.
+At Hanlon Niemann & Wright, we prepare many QITs and counsel hundreds of families on their use and compliance details.

 - A medical eligibility examination (Pre-Admission Screening (PAS)), for an institutional level of care, is conducted and approved by the Division of Aging Services.